A real-life story from the autumn of 2016.

 I wondered later if I should have said some prayers.
 And then I thought perhaps it was enough to have carried her across the road to a spot by a stream where she could rest in peace.

 I had to have little Pia put down two springs later.
 The vet and an assistant came to the house to do it.
-Injected her with a needle.
+They injected her with a needle.
 She died in my arms.
 I cried then too.

 © 2022 Susan Macaulay.
 I invite you to share my poetry and posts widely, but please do not reprint, reblog or copy and paste them in their entirety without my permission.
 Thank you.